oracle-livelabs/spatial-graph/spatial-studio/slr-analyze/slr-analyze.md

    ![Image alt text](images/analyze-03.png)

-4. For Analysis name, enter **SCHOOLS INSIDE FLOOD\_2060\_10PCT**.
-For Layer to be filtered select **SCHOOLS** and for Layer to use as teh flter select **ANNUAL\_FLOOD\_2060\_10PCT**.
+4. For Analysis name, enter **SCHOOLS IN FLOOD2060**.
+For Layer to be filtered select **SCHOOLS** and for Layer to use as the filter select **FLOOD2060**.
 Then click **Run**.

    ![Image alt text](images/analyze-04.png)

    As shown in Lab 3 > Task 2 > Step 6, click the right facing arrowhead to expand the Data/Visualizations panel.

 5. Observe your analysis listed under Analyses.
 Click and hold on your analysis, and then drag and drop onto the map.
-As you've previously, change the style of the layer: open the action menu for **SCHOOLS INSIDE FLOOD\_2060\_10PCT** , select **Settings** and change the color to red fill with white stroke (outline).
+As you've previously, change the style of the layer: open the action menu for **SCHOOLS IN FLOOD2060** , select **Settings** and change the color to red fill with white stroke (outline).

    ![Image alt text](images/analyze-05.png)

    **Note:** You can hover over a Layer, Dataset, or Analysis name that is truncated to see its full name in a tooltip.

-6. To view the results of your spatial analysis in tabular form, click on the Visualizations tab and then drag and drop a table next to the map.
+6. To view the results of your spatial analysis in tabular form, click on the **Visualizations** tab and then drag and drop a table next to the map.
 You may drop the table on any edge of the map.

    ![Image alt text](images/analyze-06.png)

-7. Click on the Data tab and then click and hold on your analysis, and then drag and drop into the table view.
-When done reviewing the results listing, click on the **X** to close the table view.
+7. Click on the **Data** tab and then click and hold on your analysis, and then drag and drop into the table view.

    ![Image alt text](images/analyze-07.png)

-8. While zoomed out, you will observe some items in the results that appear very close to the projected flood area boundary.
-Zoom into one of these areas and observe that the items in the results are indeed inside the projected flood area.

-   Technical details behind analyses are available.
+8. Technical details behind analyses are available.
 From the action menu for you analysis, select Properties.

    ![Image alt text](images/analyze-08.png)

 9. In the Properties dialog, observe the section showing the analysis SQL.
 In particular, note the SDO\_INSIDE operator which performs the spatial filter.
 The SQL is slightly more involved than the most generic example because it involves a function-based spatial index for schools instead of a geometry column, and also wraps the main query with an outer SELECT to de-duplicate schools in the event that a schools was inside multiple regions.

    Note also the automatically generated endpoint that streams the analysis results in GeoJSON format for consumption by any standards-based mapping client.

+   When done, click **Cancel** and then click on the **X** to close the table view.

    ![Image alt text](images/analyze-09.png)